-Where one or more of the requirements in Appendix "A" or Appendix "B" is inapplicable to a prescribed entity, the prescribed entity need not submit a Statement of Requested Exceptions but must instead provide a written Statement of Inapplicability, attached as an exhibit to the sworn affidavit, at the same time that they submit their policies, procedures, and practices to the IPC.
+Where one or more of the requirements in Appendix "A" or Appendix "B" is inapplicable to a prescribed entity, the prescribed entity need not submit a Statement of Requested Exceptions, but must instead provide a written Statement of Inapplicability at the same time that they submit their policies, procedures, and practices to the IPC.
 The Statement of Inapplicability must identify each requirement that is inapplicable (if any), together with a rationale.